 4. Speed and Efficiency

 Algorithms can scan thousands of stocks, calculate indicators, and place orders in seconds.
-A human trader simply cannot match this speed.
+A human trader cannot match this speed.

 SEBI Regulations for Algo Trading in India